 Step 2.
 Determine Size of Pig Needed

 You’ll need to figure out what size pig you need for your event.
-You’ll order you pig by live weight.
-After the pig has been processed, the pig will have a hang weight.
+You’ll order your pig by live weight or hang weight.
 The hang weight (the weight of the butchered pig) is about 80% of live weight.
 I typically order by hang weight.

 - A 40 pound live pig = 32 pound hang weight (serves approx. 15 – 20)